Kettlebell Goblet Squat – reclaim your natural mobility

 Your body knows how to squat – it just needs to remember.

 - Find a solid object to hang on to

-- A door handle, stair banister or the hands of someone you trust.
+- A door handle, stair bannister or the hands of someone you trust.
 Doesn’t matter which, as long as it’ll support your weight without getting in the way as you squat.

 - Take your shoes off

-- Stand barefoot with your feet about shoulder width apart toes pointing slightly out
+- Stand barefoot with your feet about hip-width apart toes pointing slightly out

 - Keep your feet flat on the floor

 - Push your knees out and slowly sit – aim slightly back and down

 - Imagine your hips are dropping between your thighs